nyangweso-rodgers/databases-and-messaging-services/MongoDB/MongoDB-with-Python/Readme.md

 - [indent-rainbow](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow) adds some color to the identation.

-# Setting Up Virtual Environment
+# Setting Up Python Virtual Environment

 1. Navigate to the root directory of your project using the terminal or command prompt.